tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 # Specifying ML-DSA within IKEv2 {#ml-dsa}

-ML-DSA {{FIPS204}} is a digital signature algorithm based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
-The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky that leverages rejection sampling to render lattice- based FS schemes compact and secure.
+ML-DSA {{FIPS204}} is a digital signature algorithm based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem).
+The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky that leverages rejection sampling to render lattice- based Fiat-Shamir (FS) schemes compact and secure.
 ML-DSA uses a uniform distribution over small integers for computing coefficients in error vectors, which simplifies implementation compared to schemes requiring discrete Gaussian sampling.

-ML-DSA is instantiated with three parameter sets for the security categories 2, 3, and 5 (see Table 2 in Section 10 of PQC for Engineers {{?I-D.ietf-pquip-pqc-engineers}}).
+ML-DSA is instantiated with three parameter sets for the PQ Security Levels 2, 3, and 5 (see Table 2 in Section 11 of PQC for Engineers {{?RFC9958}}).
 Security properties of ML-DSA are discussed in Section 9 of PKIX Algorithm Identifiers for ML-DSA {{?RFC9881}}.
 This document specifies the use of the ML-DSA algorithm in IKEv2 at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
 The DER encodings of the AlgorithmIdentifier objects for ML-DSA-44, ML-DSA-65, and ML-DSA-87 are listed in {{ASN}}.

 # Specifying SLH-DSA within IKEv2 {#slh-dsa}

 SLH-DSA {{FIPS205}} utilizes the concept of stateless hash-based signatures.
-In contrast to stateful signature algorithms such as XMSS {{?RFC8391}} or HSS/LMS {{?RFC8554}}, SLH-DSA eliminates the need for maintaining state information during the signing process.
+In contrast to stateful signature algorithms such as the eXtended Merkle Signature Scheme (XMSS) {{?RFC8391}} or Hierarchical Signature System/Leighton-Micali Signature (HSS/LMS) {{?RFC8554}}, SLH-DSA eliminates the need for maintaining state information during the signing process.
 SLH-DSA is designed to sign up to 2^64 messages and it offers three security levels.
-The parameters for security levels 1, 3, and 5 were chosen to provide AES-128, AES-192, and AES-256 bits of security respectively (see Table 2 in Section 10 of PQC for Engineers {{?I-D.ietf-pquip-pqc-engineers}}).
+The parameters for PQ Security Levels 1, 3, and 5 were chosen to provide AES-128, AES-192, and AES-256 bits of security respectively (see Table 2 in Section 11 of PQC for Engineers {{?RFC9958}}).
 This document specifies the use of the SLH-DSA algorithm in IKEv2 at each level.

 Each security level (1, 3, and 5) defines two variants of the algorithm: a small (S) version and a fast (F) version.
 The small version prioritizes smaller signature sizes, making them suitable for resource-constrained  IoT devices.
 Conversely, the fast version prioritizes speed over signature size, minimizing the time required to generate signatures.
 However, signature verification with the small version is faster than with the fast version.
 For hash function selection, the algorithm uses SHA-256 ({{FIPS180}}) for security level 1 and both SHA-256 and SHA-512 ({{FIPS180}}) for security levels 3 and 5.
 Alternatively, SHAKE256 ({{FIPS202}}) can be used across all security levels.
 Those hash function selections are internal to SLH-DSA implementations, and are not to be confused with those in the SIGNATURE_HASH_ALGORITHMS notification payload.